OnlyDehBest/alts-checker/README.md

 🛠️ **ALTS-CHECKER TOOL**

-🔐 PowerShell script to analyze locally stored Minecraft accounts.
+🔐 **PowerShell script to analyze locally stored Minecraft accounts**.

-This PowerShell tool allows you to view, inspect, and decode Minecraft accounts stored in local files by TLauncher or the official Minecraft launcher, including Microsoft OAuth tokens (accessToken / id_token) when available.
+ - This PowerShell tool allows you to view, inspect, and decode Minecraft accounts stored in local files by TLauncher or the official Minecraft launcher, including Microsoft OAuth tokens (accessToken / id_token) when available.

 📁**Open Log Folders**
  - Automatically opens log folders.